JavaBabe/Webflow-Resources/README.md

 **without code**.
 - [jQuery Builder](https://jquery-builder.webflow.io/) <a name = "jquery-builder-wiz"></a>
     - An intuitive tool designed to simplify the creation of jQuery scripts for Webflow projects.
 Enhance your site's interactivity with ease, leveraging a user-friendly interface.
+- [Webflow CSS Properties](https://www.flowscriipt.com/tools/webflow-css) <a name = "wf-css"></a>
+    - List of every custom CSS you can add to Webflow, with examples and properties to copy and paste.

 ### 📜 Youtube Channels <a name = "yt-ch"></a>